 If you are fitted with a pacemaker, you will be pleased to know that you can fly both short haul and long haul.
 There are practically no limits to where you can fly too based on distance, either domestically or internationally.

 The only thing to note is that you should have the device settings checked and then reset if necessary after travel, especially if you were flying long-haul.
 It can be a good idea to deactivate a programmed sleep rate when changing time zones, too.

-Can You Go Through Airport Security With a Pacemaker?
+You Can Go Through Airport Security With a Pacemaker

 Every passenger will have to go through airport security before they are able to board their plane.
 If you have a pacemaker, there are a couple of things you should be aware of.